 Processes used to treat water containing organic compounds and bromides may produce other contaminants such as bromate and trihalomethanes.

-However, if there is not enough disinfection, bacteria can
+However, if there is not enough disinfection, bacteria can increase to unhealthy levels.
+If too much disinfectant is used, other hazardous chemicals can increase.

 As the Delta water quality decreases, problems for CCWD increase.
 But the worsening quality of Delta water affects far more than the 500,000 customers of the district.